Ivy-NW/brainwave/readme.md

-# Modern Websites with Parallax Effects & Bento Box Layouts
+# Brainwave with Parallax Effects & Bento Box Layouts

 ## Overview
 Learn how to create sleek, modern websites featuring stylish UI design, parallax scrolling effects, and innovative Bento box layouts.
 This course takes you from design principles to implementation, using **React.js** and **Tailwind CSS** to build responsive, mobile-first websites.
 Strengthen your frontend development skills and deliver visually stunning web applications.